lunarc/lunarc_docs/docs/batch_system.md

     [fred@aurora Simcode]$ sbatch -d afterok:8042 run_sim.sh
     Submitted batch job 8043

-When using squeue to monitor job 8043, this should now be in status pending (PD) with the reason of dependency.
+When using jobinfo or squeue to monitor job 8043, this should now be in status pending (PD) with the reason of dependency.
 Another common use case for this functionality is a simulation requiring many days of computer times being split into a number of submissions.